 - guacamole or avocados

-- Place sweet potato chunks in the bottom of a 5-quart slow cooker.
+- Place sweet potato chunks in the bottom of a 5- or 6- quart slow cooker.
 Arrange chicken thighs on top.

 - Stir together the diced tomatoes, cumin, chili powder and salt.
 Spread over the chicken.